01-edu/public/subjects/devops/deep-in-net/audit/README.md

 ###### Can all devices in `subnet 1` communicate with all devices in `subnet 3` and vice versa?

 ###### Can all devices in `subnet 2` communicate with all devices in `subnet 3` and vice versa?

+#### Check the Documentation:

+###### Is the README.md file contains the clarification of all the knowledge learned and the steps passed by the learner to recreate the network architectures?

 #### Bonus: